ganadurai/single-node-apigee-hybrid-install/README.md

     printf "\n\n\nPlease close your shell session and reopen for the installs to be configured correctly !!\n\n"
     ```

+1. Confirm the below docker command executed successfully.
+If not make sure docker is installed (if above step is followed for docker install, relaunch the ssh session)
+    ```bash
+    docker images
+    ```

 1. Prepare the directories
     ```bash
     mkdir ~/install